TeyrCrimson/yolov7_pipeline/README.md

     sudo systemctl daemon-reload
     sudo systemctl restart docker
     ```

-    - Note: When prompted to allow changes to `/etc/docker/daemon.json` during installation, accept the changes.
+    Note: When prompted to allow changes to `/etc/docker/daemon.json` during installation, accept the changes.
     For more detailed information and instructions, please refer to the following [link](https://dev.to/caelinsutch/running-docker-containers-for-the-nvidia-jetson-nano-5a06)

-1. Relocating Docker Storage (if required) - Insufficient Storage Capacity
+1. **Relocating Docker Storage (if required) - Insufficient Storage Capacity**

     Due to the limited storage capacity of the NVIDIA Jetson Xavier (16GB), it may become necessary to relocate Docker's storage location to an external hard disk.
 Follow the steps below:

+    1. Stop the Docker daemon
     ```bash
     sudo service docker stop
     ```
-    Open the /etc/docker/daemon.json file using a text editor and add the following JSON configuration:
+    1. Open the `/etc/docker/daemon.json` file using a text editor and add the following JSON configuration:
     ```json
     {
         "data-root": "/path/to/your/docker"